 Sunyi Dn says: “Austin MaCauley is a nasty, predatory vanity press with a vile reputation in the industry.
 They have pages and pages of entries on the Absolute Write Beware board, and many entries on Writer Beware.
 I am appalled to see any ‘writers’ sticking up for them.”
 (Quora).

-There have been some Australian vanity presses come and go, but largely there are some efficient author support companies here, with varying rates.
+There have been some Australian vanity presses come and go, like Jojo Publishing, but largely there are some efficient author support companies here, with varying rates.
 At least your money stays in Australia, if you’re from here.

 How to Set up Your Own Indie Publishing Imprint